Ganyak07/CrowdWisdom/README.md

 ## Contact

-For questions or support, please open an issue in the GitHub repository or contact [CONTACT INFORMATION].
+For questions or support, please open an issue in the GitHub repository .

 ---